CCNA-Lover/introduction-to-networks/connect-a-router-to-a-lan/tasks.md

 1. How many connected routes (uses the **C** code) do you see on each router?
 2. How many OSPF routes (uses the **O** code) do you see on each router?
 3. f the router knows all the routes in the network, then the number of connected routes and dynamically learned routes (OSPF) should equal the total number of LANs and WANs.
 How many LANs and WANs are in the topology?
-4. Does this number match the number of C and O routes shown in the routing table?<br>
+4. Does this number match the number of C and O routes shown in the routing table?<br><br>
 **Note**: If your answer is "no", thn you are missing a required configuration.
 Review the steps in Part 2.

+## Step 2: Test end-to-end connectivity accross the network.
+You should now be able to ping from any PC to any other PC on the network.
+In addition, you should be able to ping the active interfaces on the routers.
+For example, the following tests should be successful:
+- From the command line on PC1, ping PC4.
+- From the command line on R2, ping PC2.
+**Note**: For simplicity in this activity, the switches are not configured.
+You will not be able to ping them.